Bachelor of Science in Computer Information Systems, Programming Option

 - Complete an online University of Akron undergraduate application.

-- Apply as a Transfer Student and select the partnership major that begins with “Lorain CCC“.
+- Apply as a Transfer Student and select the partnership major that ends with “Lorain CCC.”

 - Pay the $50 non-refundable application fee.
-(Waived at this time) If you are Pell eligible and need assistance with the fee, please apply for the NACAC Transfer Application fee waiver.
-The form is downloadable within the link.
+If you are Pell-eligible and need assistance with the fee, please apply for the NACAC Transfer Application fee waiver.
+The form is downloadable through the link.

 - Request all colleges and universities to send an official transcript directly to the University of Akron Admissions.